metamn/beat/code/pages/creating-a-styleguide-with-gulp/creating-a-styleguide-with-gulp.md

 The first question everybody should ask is who needs a styleguide and why.

 Project owners might need it to be sure the design and development are in sync, everybody speaks the same language.
-Designers might need it to be able to make design decisions aided by visual representation of components building the interface.
+Designers might need it to be able to make design decisions on a granular level.
-Developers might need it to have a consistent, well documented code base, understandable by new members.
+Developers might need it to have a consistent, well documented code base, understandable by new team members.

 A *complete* solution covers all scenarios above and provides: